 P had a difficult relationship with her boss Q. Although the company was losing lots of money, Q attempted to micromanage P and was not at all strategic.
 He also did not give P the support, appreciation or interest she wanted.
 He overloaded P with work.

 Eventually, Q queried a trivial expenses claim twice and P decided she had had enough!
-P told Q directly how she felt about the relationship between them, that she felt, hurt sad and angry and that Q's behaviour was not acceptable.
-She wanted a relationship of mutual respect and if he could not have this she would leave the company.
+P told Q directly how she felt about the relationship between them, that she felt, hurt sad and angry.
+She wanted a relationship of mutual respect and if she could not have this she would leave the company.

 Q was shocked, blustered a bit, became defensive but eventually said he was sorry.